msobanjo/courseware/topics/aws/vpc/route-tables/README.md

 ## Creating Routes
 ### Route for Internet Access
-A very common reason for needing to create routes is for Internet access; we can create a route for all requests from instances in a VPC going to the `0.0.0.0/0` address range to get routed to an Internet Gateway, allowing internet access for that instance.
+A very common reason for needing to create routes is for Internet access; we can create a route for all requests from instances in a VPC going to the `0.0.0.0/0` address range to get routed to an Internet Gateway, allowing internet access for that instance:
 ```bash
 # aws ec2 create-route --route-table-id [ROUTE_TABLE_ID] --destination-cidr-block [ADDRESS_RANGE] --gateway-id [INTERNET_GATEWAY_ID]
 aws ec2 create-route --route-table-id rtb-22574640 --destination-cidr-block 0.0.0.0/0 --gateway-id igw-c0a643a9